cschreib/lxgui/README.md

 There are plenty of different GUI libraries out there.
 They all have something that makes them unique.
 This is also the case of lxgui.
 Its main advantages are:

-* **Platform independence**.
+* **Platform independent**.
 The library is coded in standard C++17.
 Platform dependent concepts, such as rendering or input, are handled by back-end plugins (for rendering: SFML, SDL, or pure OpenGL; for input: SFML or SDL).
 Builds on Linux, MacOS, Windows, and WebAssembly.
+* **High-DPI aware**.
+The interface can be scaled by an arbitrary factor when rendered on the screen.
+This can be used to improve accessibility for visually-impaired users.
+* **Non intrusive**.
+The library will fit in your existing application without taking over your main loop.
+All it needs is being fed events, a call to `update()`, a call to `render()`, and nothing more.
 * **Fully extensible**.
 Except for the base GUI components (gui::frame), every widget is designed to be used as a plugin: gui::texture, gui::font_string, gui::button, gui::edit_box, ...
 New widgets can be added easily in your own code without modifying lxgui.
 * **Fully documented**.
 Every class in the library is documented.
 Doxygen documentation is included (and available on-line [here](https://cschreib.github.io/lxgui/html/annotated.html) for the C++ API, and [here](https://cschreib.github.io/lxgui/lua/index.html) for the Lua API).
-* **GUI data from XML and Lua files**.
+* **Design with XML and Lua files**.
 The library can use a combination of XML files (for GUI structure) and Lua scripts (for event handling, etc) to construct a fully functional GUI.
-One can also create everything using C++ code if needed.
+One can also create everything directly C++ if the flexibility of Lua+XML is not required.
 * **A familiar API...**.
 The XML and Lua API are directly inspired from World of Warcraft's successful GUI system.
 It is not an exact copy, but most of the important features are there (virtual widgets, inheritance, ...).
 * **Caching**.
 The whole GUI can be cached into screen-sized render targets, so that interfaces with lots of widgets render extremely fast (provided it is not animated, and mostly event-driven).